evosys21/pdflib/README.md

 ## Installation with Composer

-`evosys21/pdflib` can be used with FPDF, TCPDF or tFPDF we haven't added a fixed dependency in the main composer.json file.
+`evosys21/pdflib` can be used with FPDF, TCPDF or tFPDF.
+Because of this we haven't added a fixed dependency in the main composer.json file.
 You need to add the dependency to the PDF generation library of your choice yourself.

 To use `evosys21/pdflib` with FPDF, install it via Composer: